Rollbot: a Spherical Robot Driven by a Single Actuator: Introduction

 \section{Introduction}

-Underactuated robots has attracted researchers' attention in recent years due to their advantages such as energy savings, material savings, space savings, etc. \cite{urreview}.
-While underactuated systems like inverted pendulum \cite{pendulumreview,quadpendulum}, underactuated hands \cite{urhand1,urhand2}, and underactuated wrists \cite{urwrist1,urwrist2} have been extensively studied, few mobile robots have adopted the idea of underactuation due to the difficulty of designing movement mechanism that can utilize non-holonomic constraints and precisely controlling underactuated systems.
+Underactuated robots have attracted researchers' attention in recent years due to their advantages such as energy savings, material savings, and space savings \cite{urreview}.
+The simplicity of underactuated robots is also often valued in swarm robotics \cite{Wang-RSS-24}.
+While underactuated systems like inverted pendulums \cite{pendulumreview,quadpendulum}, underactuated hands \cite{urhand1,urhand2}, and underactuated wrists \cite{urwrist1,urwrist2} have been extensively studied, few mobile robots have adopted the idea of extreme underactuation.

-Until now, only a handful of mobile robots can maneuver in 2D or 3D space with a single actuator.
-Robots in \cite{zarrouk2012compliance, bernardes2023modelling,zhao2013msu} used compliant mechanisms or one-way bearing to allow a single actuator to achieve multiple functions or have multiple mode of operation, effectively `multiplexing' the actuator to move in space.
-Walking robot in \cite{kyle2023simplest} controls its movement by controlling left and right leg's step size.
-Robots in \cite{knizhnik2021thrust,saloutos2019spinbot,wang2022pcbot,ito2019autonomous} and drones in \cite{zhang2016controllable,curtis2023autonomous} move by rotating their body and accelerate forward at the appropriate time.
-Among all these works, only \cite{ito2019autonomous} proposed a wheeled robot, and it is also the only ground robot that do not move in discrete steps.
+Currently, only a handful of mobile robots can maneuver in 2D or 3D space with a single actuator.
+Robots in \cite{zarrouk2012compliance, bernardes2023modelling,zhao2013msu} use compliant mechanisms or one-way bearings to allow a single actuator to achieve multiple functions or modes of operation, effectively `multiplexing' the actuator to move in space.
+Mugatu in \cite{kyle2023simplest} controls its movement by varying the step sizes of its left and right legs.
+Robots in \cite{knizhnik2021thrust,saloutos2019spinbot,wang2022pcbot,ito2019autonomous} and drones in \cite{zhang2016controllable,curtis2023autonomous,Wang-RSS-24} move by rotating their bodies and accelerating their motors at appropriate times.
+Among these works, only \cite{ito2019autonomous} proposes a wheeled robot, which is also the only ground robot that does not move in discrete steps.